linked-db/linked-ql/site/flashql/foreign-io.md

 - what is cached locally
 - and what stays continuously in sync

-This is powered by namespaces, views, and the `db.sync` API.
+This is powered by views.

 ## The core model

 Two things work together to form the foreign I/O system:

-1. A local database view to points to the foreign origin
+1. A local database view that points to the foreign origin
 2. An instance of the remote database client

 At a high level, the system works like this: